dimuthuJayathunga/Asteroids-Game-B-Specification/README.md

 Uses the one machine

 Features a graphical view, which uses an animation function.
-Images used by the animation function are in [this](Asteroids Game/ani) directory.
+Images used by the animation function are in [this] (Asteroids Game/ani) directory.

 Graphical view